By Emily Belnap

 In my defense, the feeling was born of my diligent efforts and deep desire to serve my family and friends which I have always been eager to do.
 Nevertheless, I learned young that if I wanted something done for myself or for my family, I was the obvious choice to complete the task, especially with an absent father and a busy mother.
 I confess, too, that relying on my own strength and ability was much easier than reaching out to others and facing the potential disappointment that might follow.

 Sadly, my good intentions to serve and my “get it done” spirit were deeply buried by the load I’d created for myself in trying to take on the world on alone.
 Consequently, the joy of serving others was replaced with cold, hard, empty resentment.

 Resentment is powerful fuel for the “Crazy Ladies”.
-Ramona describes these un-ladylike women in Chapter 9 of her book Wife for Life.
+Ramona describes these un-ladylike women in her book, Wife for LIfe: The Power to Succeed in Marriage, and in the Mentor Lessons of Level 1 Module 5.
 Ramona’s “Crazy Ladies” include (but are not limited to) Ashamlee, Irreleva, Betraya, and Depressa.
-I’m certain you’d resonate with some or even all of them…
+I’m certain you have (or will!) resonate with some or even all of them…

 I know I did.

 Initially, my resentful self resented being called a “Crazy Lady”, but I definitely recognized myself all over those pages.
 My heavy, “extra child” told me that I didn’t have the strength to battle my “Crazy Ladies”—it was too much effort.
 How could I really be expected to do more?